 USS Arizona Memorial

-USS Arizona Memorial is the main Pearl Harbor attraction and should be at the top of your list of things to do in Pearl Harbor.
+USS Arizona Memorial is the main Pearl Harbor attraction and should be at the top of your list.
 USS Arizona is the boat that sunk in under 9 minutes after a direct hit with 1,177 men onboard.
 The boat remains at the bottom of the water and the shrine is kept in honour of the fallen military members.

 The memorial is a platform that has been built across the spot where USS Arizona lies.
 You can see parts of the sunken ship from both sides of the viewing windows.
 Even now, oil continues to seep from the wreckage, floating to the surface and presenting an oil slick of rainbow colours that make the sight look more cheerful than it is

 I was surprised to learn that the remains of some of the crew members are still inside the ship.
 I stared over the edge of the memorial thinking about that for a long time, imagining what that day must have been like for everyone involved.
 I suspect even my most harrowing thoughts came nowhere close.

 The names of all those who died are engraved in marble on the far wall of the shrine, inside Pearl Harbor memorial.

 It was pure coincidence that the next memorial I visited after Hawaii was Hiroshima in Japan.
 Prompted by the attack on Pearl Harbor, the US retaliated on 6 August 1945 by dropping the world’s first nuclear bomb on Hiroshima.
 It felt poignant to see both sides of this battle and left me feeling selfishly relieved that I grew up in a different time.